-This brussels sprouts salad recipe is made of finely chopped brussels sprouts and fresh winter produce and tossed in a creamy ginger miso dressing.
+This ginger miso brussels sprouts salad recipe is made of finely chopped sprouts and fresh winter produce and tossed in a creamy ginger miso dressing.

 I know, I know.
 You guys see a lot of brussels sprouts around here.
 But is that so bad?
 Are there any complaints?

 It's just that I don't think I've ever met a brussels sprout I didn't like.
 And there aren't many foods that I can say that about.